 Commute to a job in Sweden

 Do you live in Denmark and consider getting a job on the other side of Øresund?
-In this commuter guide you will learn about everything from the Swedish “coordination number” to SINK tax and which authority deals with social security.
+In this commuter guide you will learn about everything from the Swedish coordination number to SINK tax and which authority deals with social security.

 This information is for EU/EEA citizens only

-Get a Swedish “Coordination number”
+Get a Swedish coordination number

 If you are a daily commuter between Denmark and Sweden and have not lived in Sweden previously you should register for special income tax for non-residents (SINK).

-Application for special income tax for non-residents (SINK) at Skatteverket
+Find the application for special income tax for non-residents (SINK) at Skatteverket

 SINK tax or ordinary Swedish income tax?